 - Eagle Alerts (Sign up for Eagle Alerts on myClarkState)

 - TV and Radio Stations as noted below

-When the Springfield Campuses are closed, the Greene Center Campus, the Bellefontaine Campus (at Ohio Hi-Point Career Center) and the Urbana Campus (Ohio Hi-Point Career Center at the Urbana Armory) will also close.
+When the Springfield Campuses are closed, the Greene Center Campus, the Bellefontaine Campus (at Ohio Hi-Point Career Center) as well as classes held at any other location (Urbana University, Greene County Career Center, Miami Valley CTC, The Springfield Center of Innovation: The Dome and Springfield-Clark CTC) will be cancelled.
 If Ohio Hi-Point Career Center in Bellefontaine closes (and Clark State remains open), the Bellefontaine Campus (at Ohio Hi-Point Career Center) will be open for Clark State classes unless notification of cancellation is communicated via Eagle Alerts.